Arkansas College of Osteopathic Medicine - ARCOM

 Application Interview Format: See Below

-ARCOM interviews run July through April.
-The schedule includes interviews with faculty and community representatives, as well as information about ARCOM campus life, curriculum, financial aid resources, research opportunities, medical outreach programs, clinical rotation sites, and residency programs affiliated with ARCOM.
-Applicants will also receive a tour of the campus, enjoy lunch with current students and discussion time with administration.
+ARCOM interviews start in late July/early August and will run through May.
+The schedule includes a 30-minute conversation with one faculty member and one community representative, as well as information about ARCOM campus life, pre-clinical and clinical curriculum, medical outreach programs and more.
+Applicants will also receive a campus tour, enjoy lunch with current students and discussion time with administration.

 Supplemental Application